This piece was a long time coming because questions about teletherapy (online therapy – video sessions – telehealth) are on many people’s minds.

 The default camera and microphone you have on your computer or tablet are enough.

 One thing from the logistics spectrum is, for sure, the wifi problems.
 Rarely, but it happens that the connection is so slow that it’s virtually impossible to hold a real conversation.
 Once or twice, my internet provider had some technical issues, and I had to reschedule a couple of sessions.

 Something I had to touch on a couple of times with my clients/ patients was the rules and boundaries that otherwise don’t often need much explaining.
 There was a time, for example, when a patient called me wearing her pajamas, with wet hair – straight out of the shower.
 This would never happen in an office, but somehow it seemed appropriate to her – given the flexibility of the setting.
 Some other time another patient thought she’d use the time for the session to have lunch.

 Of course, these are just examples that we still use and integrate within the material of the therapy – to understand and work with it.

 This is the question that is as frequent as the question about what depression is.
 “Who can benefit from an online therapy process?”.

 My answer is – pretty much everyone who needs this kind of flexibility.

 I’ve worked with clients/patients who:

--people with extreme cases of anxiety or other mental disorders that make it difficult for them to leave the house.
+people with intense cases of anxiety or other mental disorders that make it difficult for them to leave the house.

-I guess that is it.
 As you can see – there are differences between an office and an online setting.
-All in all, it really is pretty comparable when it comes to results.
+All in all, it is pretty comparable when it comes to results.